 Fatsia japonicaItem #3564 USDA Hardiness Zone: 8 - 11

-Adds an exciting and bold tropical look to the landscape.
+Large, exotic, rich green foliage adds an exciting and bold tropical look to landscapes and patios.
 Great in a shaded entryway or patio, or in a sheltered spot near a water garden or dipping pool.
 Perfect for outdoor containers or as a houseplant.
 Ideal for low light, urban settings.
-Winter flowers are followed by black berries.
+Winter flowers are followed by black ornamental berries.
 Evergreen.

-- OverviewLight Needs:Full shade to partial sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate grower to 5 to 8 ft. tall and wide.
+- OverviewLight Needs:Full shade to partial sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 5 to 8 ft. tall and wide.